timescale/docs/timescaledb/tutorials/grafana/visualizations/candlestick.md

 * Installed [TimescaleDB][install-timescale]
 * Imported the stock trade data from the [Getting Started Tutorial][gsg-data]

-If you are new to Grafana, see the
-[Grafana tutorials][grafana-tutorials]
-to get familiar with creating your first dashboard and visualizations before you start.
+If you are new to Grafana, see the [Grafana tutorials][grafana-tutorials] to get familiar with creating your first dashboard and visualizations.
+Also see [this tutorial on adding variables to Grafana][variables-tutorial].

 The examples in this section use these variables and Grafana functions:
 * `$symbol`: a variable used to filter results by stock symbols.